GeneralNitin/GeneralNitin/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my DevOps Assignment
+- 🔭 I’m currently working on my Hobby Projects and Preparing for interviews
-- 🌱 I’m currently learning Spring Boot and Angular
+- 🌱 I’m currently learning CQRS Design Pattern and SAP UI5
 - 👯 I’m looking to collaborate on anything open-source
 - 🤔 I’m looking for help with javascript
 - 📫 How to reach me: Figure it out, i check my mails daily 🤭